Weekly Insights Charts Tracker Companies Networks Glossary

 Regime bands: Set to actual FOMC meeting dates — not interpolated or estimated.
 The four regimes (zero-rate, hike cycle, high-rate pause, cutting cycle) correspond to documented FOMC policy decisions.
 The Fed Regime stat box reflects the current active regime.
 Bands are updated manually within one business day when the FOMC acts; the current cutting cycle remains open-ended until the next policy change.

-Stablecoin market cap: Daily sum of all tracked stablecoin market caps from CoinGecko snapshots (322 coins) and extended history from DefiLlama.
+• Market Cap — daily sum of all tracked stablecoin market caps from CoinGecko snapshots (322 coins) plus extended history from DefiLlama.
 Coverage: Jan 2018 – present.
+The standard rate-transmission lens.

 Why not FEDFUNDS?
 The Federal Funds Rate is a monthly series.
 Displayed as a line, it produces a staircase shape that is visually misleading alongside daily SOFR and stablecoin data.
 The regime bands convey the same policy context without that distortion.